Counting Square Discriminants

 \section{Introduction}

-The aim of this paper is to answer an elementary question concerning the asymptotics of the number of solutions of an indefinite quadratic ternary form.
-We fix the form to be the discriminant, $b^2 -4ac$, and look at the number of integer triples $(a,b,c)$ for which $0<a,|b|,c \leq X$ and $b^2 - 4ac = h>0$.
-The main term of the asymptotics depends on whether $h$ is a square.
-This question was answered in \cite{oh2011limits} as a part of a solution of counting lattice points on hyperbolic surfaces.
-In particular, they prove the following. \begin{theorem}[Oh-Shah] For any non-zero square $h \in \Z$ there exists $c >0$ such that
+The aim of this paper is to answer an elementary question concerning the asymptotics of the number of integral binary quadratic forms with fixed positive discriminant.
+Specifically, we consider the discriminant $b^2 -4ac$ and look at the number of integer triples $(a,b,c)$ for which $b^2 - 4ac = h>0$, where $a,b,c$ are bounded in a box of size $X \gg h$ and $h$ is fixed.